laursnow/PackTracker-Client/README.md

 ## Description

  A simple web app for tracking trip packing.
+Users can save multiple lists, add, delete and cross out items, as well as save these updates between sessions.

 ## API Documentation